September 29, 2025 (5mo ago) — last updated February 1, 2026 (29d ago)

 • Trust and Honesty: The bedrock of vulnerability and emotional safety.

-• Effective Communication: More than talking—creating a space to truly hear and understand one another.
+• Effective Communication: More than talking—creating space to truly hear and understand each other.

 • Quality Time: Intentionally carving out focused, uninterrupted time for each other.